Grards/Grards/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my **web skills** and my **algorithmic logic**.
+And that's not bad.
+- 🌱 I’m currently learning @ <a src="www.becode.org">Becode</a>, in Charleroi.
+- ⚡ Fun fact: I'm a pirat.
+No. Not that sort of pirat...
+I'm not a Hacker.
+Just a pirat. :sailboat:

 <!--
 **Grards/Grards** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.